brunopalau/generative_breast_cancer_model/README.md

 # generative breast cancer model
 Repository for my project in bio394.
-Simulating the development of breast cancer tissue using imc data
+Generation of breast cancer tissue samples using imc data